ZCU104 board

 buildroot login:

-use login root and empty password.
+Use root as login and leave password empty.
 You can set up a password if needed.

 Network setup